Best Things To Do In Fairbanks

 From mid-May to mid-September, the Riverboat Discovery offers an historic option for getting out on the Chena as a passenger on an authentic sternwheeler.
 The 3.5-hour tour includes engaging stops where you’ll learn about dog mushing, bush pilots, and Alaska Native culture.
 You’ll also voyage to the confluence of the Chena and Tanana rivers, where the currents collide in epic fashion.

 Fairbanks is one of the premier destinations for seeing the Northern Lights, due to its location under the “Aurora Oval,” the zone over the far north with concentrated aurora activity.
 Weather does affect viewing conditions, so plan to stay at least three nights to get the best chance for a mesmerizing display.
 Formal aurora viewing tours offer info, photography tips and a chance to get away from city lights for optimum viewing.
-Relax at the Aurora Pointe Activity Center just outside Fairbanks, where you can step in and out at your leisure, enjoy the fire, and warm up with hot drinks.
-Or soak in natural hot springs while viewing the northern lights at local favorite Chena Hot Springs Resort.
-Combine a quintessential Alaska experience – fishing – with northern lights viewing on the Aurora Ice Fishing tour.
 Stay at a remote wilderness lodge or a clear-roofed dome.
-Or, you can fly or drive to remote Coldfoot, above the Arctic Circle, where crisp, clear weather makes for truly spectacular aurora displays.
-Michael DeYoung offers 6-day / 5-night Aurora Winter Landscapes Tours with the chance of capturing the lights.
+Or, you can fly or travel by van to remote Coldfoot, above the Arctic Circle, where crisp, clear weather makes for truly spectacular aurora displays.

 5. Dog Sledding

 Dog teams were essential to wintertime travel in Alaska’s early days, and the mushing tradition is still strong.
 Hop on a sled yourself to capture the excitement of working dogs eager to hit the trails.
 Tour guides are active mushers who love the lifestyle and the sport of dog mushing.
-Black Spruce Dog Sledding is based about 45 minutes from Fairbanks and offers tours from 1-3 hours long.
-In summer, the dogs will pull you on a five-passenger utility terrain vehicle.
-In winter, enjoy picturesque trails through a dense black spruce forest.
+In winter (November to March), enjoy picturesque snowy trails through a dense black spruce forest.
 Ride along, or even take a hand at driving the sled!
+Many mushers have completed the Iditarod or Yukon Quest, so you’ll get a deeper understanding of this unique sport.
+Some companies even offer multi-day mushing and camping experiences!

 6. Arctic Tours